spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-alternative-products-inventory-management-feature.md

 {% info_block warningBox “Verification” %}

-Make sure that you can see alternatives for not available products on the product detail page.
+Make sure that you can see alternatives for not available products on the product details page.

 {% endinfo_block %}